 Panuridae – Bearded Reedling

 It is generally a species of temperate Europe and Asia.
 It is resident, and most birds do not migrate other than eruptive or cold weather movements.
 It is vulnerable to hard winters, which may kill many birds.
-The English population of about 500 pairs (but probably growing after a series of mild winters) is largely confined to the south and east with a small population in Leighton Moss in north Lancashire.
+The English population of about 700 pairs was largely confined to the south and east with a small population in Leighton Moss in north Lancashire.
+It is now much more widespread in England and Wales.
 In Ireland a handful of pairs breed in County Wexford.
-The largest single population in Great Britain is to be found in the reedbeds at the mouth of the River Tay in Perth and Kinross, Scotland, where there may be in excess of 250 pairs.
+The largest single population in Great Britain is to be found in the reedbeds at the mouth of the River Tay in Perth and Kinross, Scotland, where there may be as many as 1000 individuals.

 Bearded Reedling Panurus biarmicus